richardhenyash/artofnht/TESTING.md

 ### HTML ###
 All HTML code was validated using the [W3C Markup validation service](https://validator.w3.org/).
 One warning was generated on the [Home](./index.html) page.
-This is due to the fact that there is no heading in the main section, which is intentional as this would detract from the overall look and user experience.
+This was due to the fact that there is no heading in the main section, which is intentional as this would detract from the overall look and user experience.
 The main image section is visually implied without the need for a heading.
-An aria-label was added to the main image section to improve accesibility for visually impaired users.
+An [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) attribute was added to the main image section to improve accesibility for visually impaired users.
 The [Home](./index.html) page HTML code was then revalidated and passed with no errors or warnings.
 A number of errors were detected and fixed in the [Gallery](./gallery.html) page, including 2 closing 'h3' tags which were incorrectly set to 'p', and duplicate id's on the carousel control elements.
 The [Gallery](./gallery.html) page now passes validation without errors or warnings.